-- 1 4.81.
-Aspects to be considered in the decision to adapt or lift sheltering imposed during the - 2 emergency phase should include: - The level of protection offered by the type of buildings used for sheltering (shielding factor and tightness against diffusion of outside atmosphere); - 5 Need for continued simultaneous implementation of iodine thyroid blocking; - The medical care and hygiene needs of those sheltered (availability of medicines, food supplies, etc.); - Any necessity to gradually increase the time allowed for members of the public to spend outdoors until sheltering is fully lifted; - Need for further protective actions based on generic criteria and OILs to replace sheltering (e.g. evacuation or relocation). - 12 Evacuation - 13 4.82.
-Evacuation may be taken as a precautionary action based on observable conditions or plant - 14 conditions (i.e. EALs), or an urgent protective action based on EALs and/or OILs.
-Due to its - temporary nature, priority should be given to lifting evacuation in consideration of the following (see - the Appendix): - 17 In evacuated areas where the monitoring results indicate that the projected doses may exceed - the generic criteria for relocation (i.e. OIL2 of Ref.
-[5]), evacuation should be substituted by - relocation to provide better living conditions to evacuees. - 20 In evacuated areas where the monitoring results indicate that OIL2 of Ref.
-[5] is not exceeded, - evacuation should be lifted only if limited restrictions (e.g. restriction on locally produced food - or limited access to certain recreational areas) would continue to be necessary for those people - living normally in the area and if the pre-conditions in para.
-4.102 are fulfilled. - 24 In evacuated areas where the monitoring results indicate that OIL2 of Ref.
-[5] is not exceeded - but limited restrictions are not sufficient for the protection of the people returning to live - normally in the area, or the pre-conditions in para.
-4.102 are not fulfilled, evacuation should not - be lifted until the termination of the emergency is declared for this area, following fulfilment of - the prerequisites in Section 3 and of the preconditions in para.
-4.102. - 29 4.83.
+- 14 4.82.
+Evacuation may be taken as a precautionary action based on observable conditions or plant - 15 conditions (i.e. EALs), or an urgent protective action based on EALs and/or OILs.
+Due to its - temporary nature, priority should be given to lifting evacuation in consideration of the following (see - 17 the Appendix): - In evacuated areas where the monitoring results indicate that the projected doses may exceed the generic criteria for relocation, i.e. the measurement results are exceeding OIL2 of Ref.
+[5], evacuation should be substituted by relocation to provide better living conditions to evacuees. - In evacuated areas where the monitoring results indicate that the projected doses do not exceed the generic criteria for relocation, i.e. the measurement results are not exceeding OIL2 of Ref.
+[5], evacuation should be lifted if no or only limited restrictions (e.g. restriction on locally produced food or limited access to certain recreational areas) would continue to be necessary for those people living normally in the area and if the pre-conditions in para.
+4.102 are fulfilled. - In evacuated areas where the monitoring results indicate that the projected doses do not exceed the generic criteria for relocation, i.e. the measurement results are not exceeding OIL2 of Ref.
+[5] but limited restrictions are not sufficient for the protection of the people returning to live normally in the area, or the pre-conditions in para.
+4.102 are not fulfilled, evacuation should not be lifted until the termination of the emergency is declared for this area, following fulfilment of the prerequisites in Section 3 and of the preconditions in para.
+4.102. - 4.83.
 In areas with circumstances like referred to in the last bullet in para.
-4.82, OIL_T provided in - 30 the Appendix, should be applied to guide remedial actions for preparing these areas so that people may - 31 live normally with limited restrictions.
-In deciding whether to allow people to return to these areas, the - 32 residual doses from all exposure pathways received based on the actual circumstances should be - considered, taking into account the limited restrictions continuing to be in place. - 34 4.84.
-When substituting evacuation with relocation, people evacuated should be granted short access - 35 to the evacuated areas in a controlled manner, in order to allow for the preparation of longer term - 36 relocation. - 37 Relocation - 38 4.85.
-Relocation is an early protective action intended for longer duration (months).
-Its adaptation or - 39 lifting is less urgent in comparison to evacuation, and it allows more time for planning.
-This action - should be lifted under the same conditions as those applicable for lifting evacuation outlined in paras - 4.82, second and third bullets, and 4.83.
+4.82, OILT provided in the Appendix, should be applied to guide remedial actions for preparing these areas so that people may live normally with limited restrictions.
+In deciding whether to allow people to return to these areas, the residual doses from all exposure pathways received based on the actual circumstances should be considered, taking into account the limited restrictions continuing to be in place. - 4.84.
+When substituting evacuation with relocation, people evacuated should be granted short access to the evacuated areas in a controlled manner, in order to allow for the preparation of longer term relocation. - 10100000